-After the Client has submitted a completed inquiry, Center staff will review it and determine whether the reservation can be accepted.
+After the Client has submitted a completed inquiry, PAC staff will review it and determine whether the reservation can be accepted.
 The Client will be informed of acceptance or denial of the request within one month of receipt of the completed application.

 Client understands and accepts that estimated costs in the State Permit and on which the deposit is based are estimates only, not fixed costs.
-Requirements often change prior to the event and refund by The Center or additional payment by the Client will be made as noted in the Financial Reconciliation section below.
+Requirements often change prior to the event and refund by The PAC or additional payment by the Client will be made as noted in the Financial Reconciliation section below.

 Insurance and Indemnification